"What should we do in Kyoto when we're not with KyoTours?"

 Nishiki Market is a must-visit for any food lover in Kyoto.
 Recent years have seen it swamped with tourists, making shopping and browsing a real challenge in certain seasons.
 Avoid the mid day lunch rush, but try to arrive before things start closing up around 4:00pm.
 You can read our blog about Nishiki for more detailed info about where to eat there.

 Next to Nishiki is Teramachi Shopping Arcade, which is actually two long parallel covered streets full of interesting shops and restaurants.
 You can easily spend a few hours here browsing.
-If you've heard of Japan's famous animal cafes, you'll find ones here with cats, owls, and hedgehogs.
-A few of the best places to eat here are Makino (tempura) and Ukiya (soba), but some of the little storefront stands have some great street food as well.
+If you've heard of Japan's famous animal cafes, you'll find ones here with cats, owls, dogs, and hedgehogs.
+A few of my favorite casual lunch places here are Katsu Kura (tonkatsu), Makino (tempura), Ukiya (soba), and Kimura (sukiyaki, very retro).
 If you're looking for unique Japanese items, just to the east of this area is a large store called Loft that has a little bit of everything from home goods to fun quirky gifts.
-There's also a Uniqlo and G.U. upstairs for casual Japanese fashion here as well.
+There's also a great used kimono shop called Chicago, and a Uniqlo and G.U. upstairs in Loft for casual Japanese fashion.

 Up on the northern rim of the city, Kinkakuji (the golden pavilion) and Ryoanji Zen rock garden should be visited as a pair thanks to their close proximity to each other.
 There's no direct train to get up here, so you'll have to use the city bus or a taxi.
 Kinkakuji can get very, very busy, but it's an iconic site that is a must-see for many visitors.
-Ryoanji, which we've written about before, is a 20 minute walk west, and is often a little less crowded.
+Ryoanji (more info on the garden here) is a 20 minute walk west, and is often a little less crowded.
 If you are lucky enough to arrive right when they open or are one of the last visitors admitted in the afternoon, having this garden to yourself is a real treat.
 The casual noodle restaurant located by the parking lot here is a satisfying place to get lunch.
 If you want to try some casual revolving sushi, check out Kurazushi, a fun restaurant located on the walk between Kinkakuji and Ryoanji.
-If you're looking for a casual conveyor belt sushi experience, this is it. (this is NOT fine dining, but much of this cheap sushi will be better than what you've had back home!)
+If you're looking for a casual conveyor belt sushi experience, this is it.
+(This is NOT fine dining, but much of this cheap sushi will be better than what you've had back home)

 If you happen to be in town on the 25th of the month, head over to Kitano Tenmangu Shrine for one of Kyoto's best flea markets.
 Hours worth of bargain shopping and local food stands here.
 The shrine is worth visiting on other days too, as the architecture and artistry of the buildings here is really incredible.
 In late January, hundred of plum trees bloom here and the area is very festive with all sorts of winter celebrations happening on the weekends.
 Accessible by bus or taxi, or a 20 minute walk from JR Enmachi Station.